To reserve a time with any of the staff, go to the QUAD group on WISE.

 Kyra Faulstich WU'19QUAD Center AssistantSmullin 224

-I am a senior Exercise Science and Psychology double major with a minor in Chemistry.
-Some relevant classes I've taken in biology/exercise science/psychology include Ecology, Evolution, & Diversity (BIO 12), Cell Biology and Genetics (BIO 130), PDAP (BIO 244), Human Physiology (BIO 260), Exercise Physiology (EXSCI 360), and Research Methods and Analysis I & II (Psych 252 & 253).
-I also have backgrounds in calculus and statistics.
-I am currently taking Organic Chemistry, the EXSCI thesis seminar, and ExSci clinical applications.
+I am a senior Exercise & Health Science and Psychology double major with a minor in Chemistry.
+Some relevant classes I've taken in biology/exercise science/psychology include Ecology, Evolution, & Diversity (BIO 125), Cell Biology and Genetics (BIO 130), PDAP (BIO 244), Human Physiology (BIO 260), Exercise Physiology (EXSCI 360), Research Methods and Analysis I & II (Psych 252 & 253), EXSCI thesis (EXSCI 496W), Psychology seminar (Psych 431W), and Psychology internship (Psych 498).
+I also have backgrounds in calculus, physics, statistics, general chemistry, and organic chemistry.
 Software programs I use include SYSTAT, Data Desk, Excel, and VassarStats.